zhuolonghao/zhuolonghao.github.io/_posts/2022-07-01-shadow-banking-mp.md

 | Jun 2022  | Aug 2022 | $30 |            $17.5           |
 | Sep 2022  | TBA      | $60 |             $35            |

+[This](https://libertystreeteconomics.newyorkfed.org/2022/04/the-feds-balance-sheet-runoff-and-the-on-rrp-facility/) and [this](https://libertystreeteconomics.newyorkfed.org/2022/04/the-feds-balance-sheet-runoff-the-role-of-levered-nbfis-and-households/) discussed the role of MMFs in the balance sheet runoff.

 Note: